 A brief summary based on the book, Tunne Lukkosi by Kimmo Takanen, in regards to the Life Trap of Enmeshment:

 I feel as though I am so entangled with my partner, friend, or family member, that I don’t know who I am anymore.
 It is hard for me to differentiate between my opinion and theirs, so I typically lean towards agreeing with them.
 I want to know the other person’s opinion before I voice mine, so I can fit them together.

 I may feel a strong sense of belonging and closeness with the one I’m entangled with, and it feels as though I can’t survive without them.
 I sacrifice my world to be able to fuse with another’s.

-It is almost as if the other person is living through me, that don’t even have my own life.
+It is almost as if the other person is living through me, that I don’t even have my own life.
 I tend to not know what I want and need, and by sharing everything I have I lose my privacy.
-I am living so close to the other person, that I feel guilty and offensive, should I not tell the person something happening in my life.
+I am living so close to the other person, that I feel guilty and offensive, if I don’t tell the person something happening in my life.

 What’s healthy agreeing?
 Which opinions are mine?
 Which are his?
 Is this me or is this the other person?
 Who am I?

 From what I’ve read and heard, this seems to be quite a common problem for us Borderlines, as we would do pretty much anything to not be abandoned.
 For me personally, this Life Trap has been eating away at my sense of self for pretty much all my life as far as I can recall.

 As a child I was spending time in the pool, competing in swimming competitions, and practicing up to 7 times a week.
 That was my life.
 That and school.
 I remember I wanted to continue being a scout, as I loved nature and the games and adventures we had in the meetings, but in the end, I got told that it is getting in the way of swimming and had to drop it.
 I never chose swimming, it was chosen for me.